bramses/sharing-fiction/content/posts/hello-agency.md

 ## Expenses

 Getting "out the door" wasn't that expensive, surprisingly.
-I purchased a domain on Google Domains for $12, and then bought a gmail suite account so I could get an email domain instead of using a regular gmail account for $6 monthly.
+I purchased a domain on Google Domains for $12, and then bought a gmail suite account so I could get an offical domain for my email instead of using a regular gmail account for $6 monthly.

 For the meetings I guess you could say I spent around ~$6 on gas.